John Beale Bordley: Career

-He is buried in St. Peter's Churchyard in Philadelphia.
-Como farm is now a golf course.

-Agriculture

 In 1785, he encouraged the formation of the Philadelphia Society for Promoting Agriculture.
 The archives of the society are held at the Van Pelt-Dietrich Library Center, University of Pennsylvania.

 He developed an eight field system, which included three fields of clover in the rotation plan.
 He had hit upon the contribution of legumes to the soil.
 He also experimented with hemp, cotton, fruits, many kinds of vegetables, and animal husbandry.
 He established a profitable wheat trade with England and Spain, turning away from tobacco cultivation.
 Washington corresponded with him about wheat.

 Art

 He was a childhood friend of Charles Willson Peale, whose father was his tutor.
 He raised the funds to send Charles Willson Peale to London, where the young artist trained under Benjamin West in 1767, for two years.

 Bordley also helped Peale obtain his first major commission in America—two life-size portraits.
-His grandson John Beale Bordley (1800–1882) was also an artist, who studied with Peale.
+His grandson, John Beale Bordley] (1800–1882), was also an artist, who studied with Peale.